 - (a) Steel construction:

 - (i) AS/NZS 4600 Cold-formed steel structures.

-- (ii) AS 3623 Domestic metal framing.
+- (ii) NASH Residential and low-rise steel framing Part 1 Design criteria.

 - (iii) AS 4100 Steel structures.

 - (b) Aluminium construction:

 - (i) AS/NZS 1664 Aluminium structures, Part 1 Limit state design.

 - (ii) AS/NZS 1664 Aluminium structures, Part 2 Allowable stress design.

 - (c) Timber construction:

 - AS 1720.1 Timber structures design methods.

 - (d) Footings:

 - (i) AS 2870 Residential slabs and footings construction.

 - (ii) AS 3600 Concrete structures.

 - (e) Piling:

-- AS 2159 Piling Design and installation.

-- (f) Concrete construction (including reinforced and prestressed concrete):

-- AS 3600 Concrete structures.

-- (g) Masonry (including masonry-veneer, unreinforced masonry and reinforced masonry):

-- AS 3700 Masonry structures.

-- (h) Composite steel and concrete:

-- AS 2327.1 Composite construction in structural steel and concrete.

-- (i) Glazed assemblies:

-- (i) AS 2047 for the following glazed assemblies in an external wall:

-- (A) Windows excluding those listed in (ii).

-- (B) Sliding doors with a frame.

-- (C) Adjustable louvres.

-- (D) Window walls with one piece framing.

-- (ii) AS 1288 for all glazed assemblies not covered by (i) and the following glazed assemblies:

-- (A) All glazed assemblies not in an external wall.

-- (B) Hinged doors, including French doors and bi-fold doors.

-- (C) Revolving doors.

-- (D) Fixed louvres.

-- (E) Skylights, roof lights and windows in other than the vertical plane.

-- (F) Sliding doors without a frame.

-- (G) Windows constructed on site and architectural one-off windows, which are not design tested in accordance with AS 2047.

-- (H) Second-hand windows, re-used windows, recycled windows and replacement windows.

-- (I) Heritage windows.
+- AS 2159 Piling Design and installation. - (f) Concrete construction (including reinforced and prestressed concrete): - AS 3600 Concrete structures. - (g) Masonry (including masonry-veneer, unreinforced masonry and reinforced masonry): - AS 3700 Masonry structures except that AS 1170.4 (2007) must be used to determine earthquake actions. - (h) Composite steel and concrete: - AS 2327.1 Composite construction in structural steel and concrete. - (i) Glazed assemblies: - (i) AS 2047 for the following glazed assemblies in an external wall: - (A) Windows excluding those listed in (ii). - (B) Sliding doors with a frame. - (C) Adjustable louvres. - (D) Window walls with one piece framing. - (ii) AS 1288 for all glazed assemblies not covered by (i) and the following glazed assemblies: - (A) All glazed assemblies not in an external wall. - (B) Hinged doors, including French doors and bi-fold doors. - (C) Revolving doors. - (D) Fixed louvres. - (E) Skylights, roof lights and windows in other than the vertical plane. - (F) Sliding doors without a frame. - (G) Windows constructed on site and architectural one-off windows, which are not design tested in accordance with AS 2047. - (H) Second-hand windows, re-used windows, recycled windows and replacement windows. - (I) Heritage windows. - (J) Glazing used in balustrades and sloping overhead glazing.

-The reference to heritage windows in 3.11.6(i)(ii)(l) is intended to apply to windows in heritage buildings.
+The reference to heritage windows in 3.11.6(i)(ii)(I) is intended to apply to windows in heritage buildings.
 The method of determining a heritage building is normally covered by the relevant State or Territory authority.